Skip to main content

 Eni’s position on biomass

-• that they do not come from cultivated areas obtained from the conversion of areas characterised by a high carbon content, such as wetlands and forests
+• do not come from cultivated areas obtained from the conversion of areas characterised by high carbon content, such as wetlands and forests

-• that they do not come from ecosystems characterised by high levels of biodiversity, such as areas covered by primary or secondary forest or in any case from ecosystems of recognised natural value
+• do not come from ecosystems characterised by high levels of biodiversity, such as areas covered by primary or secondary forest or in any case from ecosystems of recognised natural value

 • do not lead to a change in the use of the soil such as to cause its impoverishment or potentially hinder it by adopting good agronomic practices